S-ABHISHEK-1905/copy-file/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
-Use open function to open the file in which we want to copy from and access it in read mode
+Use open function to open the file in which we want to copy from and access it in read mode.

 ### Step 2:
 Read the file and store in a variable.